 The diamond stone series includes a coarse, fine, and extra fine stones.

 Once you have the blade locked in place, select the stone you want to start with and place it into the slot on the carrier.
 The thumb-nut on the end tightens on the stone, holding it in place.

 The next step is to slide the rod into the ball joint that is built into the angle selector.
 The ball joint is a relatively new feature and allows the stone to travel smoothly along the entire length of the blade.

 Since you have to sharpen both sides of most knives, KME has included an easy way to flip the knife over without removing it from the clamp.
 This is a great time-saving innovation that saves you from the aggravation of having to re-seat the blade in the middle of sharpening.

 For serrated knives you can also purchase the tapered rod.
 It’s made diamond so it should last as long as the rest of the kit.

-For re-curved blades you can also purchase the 3 level grit diamond honing rod.
-And of course there are stropping stones that can be purchased as well.
+If you have re-curved blades you can also purchase the 3 level grit diamond honing rod.
+And of course there are stropping stones that can be purchased for this sharpener as well.